johnmutuma5/Notes/Bash/bash-shell-scripting.md

 We can open a file and assign it to a file descriptor, e.g. 3, like - `exec 3<>filename`.
 We can then cancel the redirection with `exec 3>&-`

 ## Pipes

 Pipes (|) will pass the output of one command into another.

 e.g. `find . -type f | wc -l`.
 This will execute a word count for lines on all the items of type file in the current directory and its children.

 `ls | tee files.txt | wc -l`.
 This will list out all files in the current directory and then do a word count for lines on the output text.

+## Wildcards and regex
+Wildcards are a way in which we can match multiple items.
+- `?` - matches a single character e.g. `??` will match two characters
+- `*` - matches zero or more characters e.g. `*.txt` will match anything ending in `.txt`
+- `[]` - this matches any character in the specified range. e.g. [a-b] would match any character between `a` and `b`.
+We can combine this with a repetition character like `*`, `?`, `+` or `{}`
+- `{ }` - we can use this to pass multiple match patterns e.g. {*.txt, *.doc} would match all entries ending in .txt or .doc

+## Find command
+The find command is used for finding directories and files in the directory tree.
+It lists out the files in the specified path.

+- `find . ` - lists all the files in the current directory

+We can pass the `-name` option to the command in order to get the files with a particular name

+- `find . -name abc.txt` - this is going to list all the files with the name abc.txt inside the current directory and its sub-directories.
+The name option also has the case insensitive version `-iname`

+The command also supports regex and wildcard matches

+- `find . -iname "*.cpp"` - This will match all the files ending in .cpp in the curent directory and it's sub-directories

+We can also specify the maximum depth in the directory tree beyond which matches should not be returned

+- `find . -maxdepth 2 -iname "*.cpp"` - This is going to list .cpp files up to a maximum of 2 sub-directories

+We can also negate the match pattern

+- `find . -not -iname "*.cpp"` - This is going to lis files that do not end in .cpp.
+We can also use the bang `!` in place of `-not`

+We can create union matches i.e. `or` with the `-o` option

+- `find . -iname "*.cpp" -o -iname "*.h"` - lists all files ending in .cpp or .h

+We can also create joint conditions with the `-a` option

+- `find . -iname "*.cpp" -a -iname "*test*"` - this is going to list all .cpp files that contain the word 'test' in the filename

+In Unix, files and directories are both considered as files i.e. directories are files that contain other files and regular files.
+We can specify in the find command that we want to get only regular files in the results with the `-type` option;

+- `find . -iname "*test" -type f` - this will list out the regular files that contain the word test in the filename.
+We can also use `d` instead of `f` in the type in order to list out files of type directory

+We can also pass more than one path to the find command

+- `find path1 path2` - lists all files in path1 and path2

+We also have the option of specifying the target permissions. i.e. we can list out files with certain permission rules set

+- `find . -type f -perm 777` - this is going is going to list out all the files that have read, write and exec permissions set for the owner, owner's group and others set.
+We can negate the match with the `!`.
+We can further fine tune this match e.g. to find all the files in the current directory that has exec permission set for `others`, we can tailor the command as follows;
+  - `find . -type f -perm -o+rwx` will match files where `other` users have read, write and exec permissions

+To find the files that belong to a certain user, then we can use the `-user` option in the command
+- `find . -user johnmutuma`

+To find a file that has been modified specified number of days ago, we can use the `-mtime` option
+- `find . -mtime 10` - will list out files that have been modified 10days ago.
+The `-atime` option specifies the access time
+  - We can add a `+` or a `-` with the specified time to specify greater than or less than respectively. i.e. `-mtime -10` will list out files that were modified less that 10 days ago.
+  - `mmin 20` is going to list files modified 20min ago.
+This can be used with `amin` too

+  We can also specify the size with the `-size` flag. e.g. `-size 50M`. lists files that are 50megabytes.
+The `+` and `-` can also be used with this.
+  To list out the empty files i.e. files that have a size of 0bytes, we can add the `-empty` option.
+Alternative `-size 0`.

+We can exec another command on the resulting files using the `-exec` option
+- `find . -exec ls -ld {} \;` - this is going to execute the command `ls -ld` on the results of `find .` The  `{} \;` is required for this to work.
+This almost works and produces similar results as running with `xargs` as `find . | xargs ls -ld`